How to become a lifestyle brand?

 4. Build not a product but a symbol

 A brand to remember responds to society’s desires and culture.
-The shape, flavour, design or way of use must be automatically recognisable in a product which looks to turn into iconic.
+The shape, flavour, design or way of use must be automatically recognisable in a product which looks to become iconic.
 Symbols are important constituents of a brand meaning, they suggest ideas and values, they make the difference from other brands and send a considerably stronger message to the right audience.

 Oreo Wonderfilled Campaign

-5. Know well your consumer
+5. Know your consumer well

 Elevating an already existing concept

 All things considered, sometimes building a lifestyle brand starts by changing an already existing concept into a bigger movement of self-expression or by a product repositioning, aligning it to the characteristics that society at the moment lacks.
 You just need to wonder about what is really iconic in your brand and focus on your brands’ purpose.